juwatow/neebyo-org/posts/fund-1.md

 ---
-title: This is my first post.
+title: Training Center for Malagasy Tourism Workforce
-description: This is a post on My Blog about agile frameworks.
+description: This is a post on how we raised money for a Training Center in Madagascar.
-date: 2018-05-01
+date: 2019-06-21
 tags:
+  - 2019
-  - another tag
+  - funds
 layout: layouts/post.njk
 ---
-# Training Center for Malagasy Tourism Workforce

-June 21, 2019 - We raised CAD $340 to contribute to the construction of a training center for ignored labor pools: chronically unemployed, lost parents, LGBT, recovering addicts, to address staff shortage serving Malagasy tourism industry.
+Today we raised CAD $340 to contribute to the construction of a training center for ignored labor pools: chronically unemployed, lost parents, LGBT, recovering addicts, to address staff shortage serving Malagasy tourism industry.
 Project by [HALT POVERTY](https://www.mg-haltpoverty.org/).
 [Details](https://www.globalgiving.org/projects/help-finish-anay-center/)